franklang/change36x-starter-theme/readme.md

 Please note that Gulp `css:vendor` task is automatically replacing **.** caracters with **-** in file names in order to meet RBS Change CSS dependencies naming conventions.

+Also, we don't care about Gulp-concatening and/or -minifying CSS files because Change is doing it natively.

 ##### Add vendor CSS to your theme source code from *./gulpconf.json* file.
 Example :

 ```json